enzo41/School-Registration-Web-App/README.md

 7. Copy the .war file and paste it in the 'webapps' directory of Tomcat (or whatever is your Servlet container).
 8. Start Tomcat/servlet container.
 9. Open a browser and go to 'http://localhost:8080/<name of the war file (not including the .war extension)>

+## Using Eclipse

+If you would like to use Eclipse with this project, note that you will need to configure the Eclipse project to use Maven.
+Just right-click the project root and go to Configure --> Convert to Maven Project.
+After that, right-click the project root again and go to Maven --> Update Project.
+That should set up all your project dependencies.